wpilibsuite/frc-docs/source/docs/software/commandbased/organizing-command-based.rst

 What Bad Organization Looks Like
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Poorly organized code often has internal structure that makes little to no sense, even to whoever wrote it.
 When functionality has to be added or changed, it often breaks unrelated parts of the robot: adding automatic shooter control might introduce a bug in the climbing sequence for unclear reasons.
 Alternatively, the organizational framework might be so strict that it's impossible to implement necessary behavior, requiring nasty hacks or workarounds.
 Many lines of boilerplate code are needed for simple robot logic.
+Constants are scattered across the codebase, and changing basic behavior often requires making the same change to many different files.
 Collaboration among multiple programmers is difficult or impossible.

 Defining Commands
 -----------------

 In larger robot codebases, multiple copies of the same command need to be used in many different places.
 For instance, a command that runs a robot's intake might be used in teleop, bound to a certain button; as part of a complicated command group for an autonomous routine; and as part of a self-test sequence.

-As an example, let's look at some ways to define a simple command that simply runs the robot's intake forward at full power until cancelled.
+As an example, let's look at some ways to define a simple command that simply runs the robot's intake forward at full power until canceled.

 Inline Commands
 ^^^^^^^^^^^^^^^